NBISweden/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 ### Use folders to divide files into categories
 Put each project in its own folder named after that project.
 Ideally you want to keep the folder’s name under 32 characters long while at the same time including a combination of the project title, a unique identifier and the date.

 Consider the best hierarchy for the files in the project and decide whether a deep or shallow hierarchy is preferable.
 If you have several independent data collections, it is advisable to create a separate data folder for each collection.
-But you can use any meaningful characteristic or file attribute as a basis for organising your files, which of them will be most helpful varies widely across domains and specific projects.
+However, you can use any meaningful characteristic or file attribute as a basis for organising your files, which of them will be most helpful varies widely across domains and specific projects.
 <br>
 <br>
 ![data][slide_files]